UiOHive/Hive/lessons/whyGithub.md

 For doing all this process, I usually have in my Home directory, a folder called *github*, in which I have all my different projects.
 This is for instance the place I will *clone* the various projects I would like to work on.
 From this folder, I typically use a terminal where to run the few useful commands.
 Depending on the OS platform you are using (e.g. Windows, MacOS or Linux), you might find software with a graphical interface, but many, simply use the command line from a terminal to go through that process.
 There is a set of few basic functions to know, which becomes quick and handy to use from a terminal.
 No need to panic!

-With this process, you will build over many days multiple version of your code, and every changes you had done will be remenbered and accessible.
-There are plenty of online tutorial online, from websites to videos.
+With this process, you will build over many days multiple version of your code, and every changes you had done will be remembered and accessible.
+There are plenty of online tutorial from websites to videos.

 - Some websites we like:
 	- http://swcarpentry.github.io/git-novice/